Constructive subsampling of finite frames with applications in optimal function recovery: Non-weighted subsampling of finite frames

 In particular, $\widetilde{\bL}_{J,m}$ then has full rank and the norm of the Moore-Penrose pseudo-inverse $(\widetilde{\bL}_{J,m})^\dagger=((\widetilde{\bL}_{J,m})^\ast\widetilde{\bL}_{J,m})^{-1}(\widetilde{\bL}_{J,m})^\ast$ (see~\eqref{MPpseudoForm}) fulfills the estimate

 \paragraph{Performance analysis} The sampling reconstruction operator $S^{\bX_n}_{V_{m},w_{m}}$ defined in~\eqref{WLSQ-Operator}, with nodes $\bX_n$ constructed according to the previous paragraph, yields a near-optimal reconstruction performance (cf.~\cite{KrUl19,KaVoUl21,MoUl20,NaSchUl20}), with the advantage of a precise control of the oversampling factor $b$ as well as a polynomial-time semi-constructive node generation procedure.
+A modified subsampling procedure was presented recently by Dolbeault, Krieg, and M.~Ullrich~\cite{DKU22}, leading to an optimal reconstruction rate (without the log-term).
+It is a refinement of the non-constructive Weaver subsampling from~\cite{NaSchUl20} and cannot be made constructive by our approach, since for that the upper frame bounds need to be preserved as well.

 \begin{theorem} Let $H(K)$ be a reproducing kernel Hilbert space on a measurable domain $(D,\nu)$ with a positive semi-definite $\nu$-measurable kernel $K:D\times D\to\field{C}$ of finite trace

 Further, assume that $H(K)$ is separable and that the canonical Hilbert-Schmidt embedding